The equilibrium measure for a nonlocal dislocation energy

 \begin{subsection}{Discussion} The research of this paper was driven by several aims.
 To start with, we wanted to investigate the minimality of dislocation walls, conjectured in the literature, by means of a solid mathematical approach.
 Secondly, we wanted to push the methods developed for nonlocal energies beyond the case of radially symmetric potentials, still retaining the critical, logarithmic singularity at zero.
 Finally, we wanted to explore the connection between the theory of vortices and the theory of dislocations, which has been successfully exploited so far in the case of discrete and screw dislocations (see, e.g., \cite{ACP11, AP14}).

 The literature on nonlocal interaction energies is vast.
-Under the assumption that the interaction potential is \emph{radially symmetric}, several authors have investigated qualitative properties of energy minimisers, from existence and uniqueness of the equilibrium measure \cite{CCV, CHVY} to its confinement \cite{CCP, CdFFLS}, from the regularity of the density of the minimisers \cite{CDM} to the characterisation of the dimension of their support \cite{BCLR}, the latter only in the case of potentials with subcritical singularity at zero.
+Under the assumption that the interaction potential is \emph{radially symmetric}, several authors have investigated qualitative properties of energy minimisers, from existence and uniqueness of the equilibrium measure \cite{CCV, CHVY} to its confinement \cite{CCP, CdFFLS} and to the regularity of the density of the minimisers \cite{CDM}.
 In all the aforementioned results radial symmetry is a crucial assumption and minimisers are radially symmetric.
+This assumption is relaxed in \cite{BCLR}, where the authors face the interesting question of estimating the dimension of the support of minimisers in terms of the singularity of the potential at zero.
+However, this result requires the singularity to be subcritical, which is not the case for the potential in \eqref{V:int0}, and only provides a lower bound on the dimension.

 Moreover, in our case we have an explicit potential coming from dislocation theory, and we find the equilibrium measure \emph{explicitly}.
 In this respect, our paper is more closely related to classical, Frostman-type results on existence, uniqueness and characterisation of the extremal measure for weighted energies.
 As in the classical case, we consider a radially symmetric and convex weight, which corresponds to the external field $|x|^2$ in the confinement term in \eqref{ce}.
-The additional anisotropic term in the potential $V$, however, makes our analysis substantially different from the case of a purely logarithmic interaction, and led to the development of a new approach that we plan to extend to more general non-radially symmetric potentials.
+The additional anisotropic term in the potential $V$, however, makes our analysis substantially different from the case of a purely logarithmic interaction.